wbamberg/library-detector-sdk/README.md

 });
 </code></pre>

-* creates a widget, and includes some code to build the HTML content for the widget, given the information sent from the page mod's workers
+Next we create a widget, and include some code to build the HTML content for the widget, given the information sent from the page mod's workers:

+<pre><code>
+var widget = widgets.Widget({
+  id: "library-detector",
+  label: "Library Detector",
+  content: "<html></html>",
+});

+function buildWidgetViewContent(libraryList) {
+  // some very boring code that constructs and returns the HTML }
+</code></pre>

-* listens for tab events: on `activate` a tab should update the content of the WidgetView attached to the tab's window.
-On the `ready` event, reset the list: this deals with changes in location
+Finally we listen for tab events: on `activate` a tab should update the content of the `WidgetView` attached to the tab's window:

 <pre><code>
 function updateWidgetView(tab) {